gotchoices/votetorrent/README.md

 * Peer validation process:
     * Signed results sent out to DHT; participating peers verify:
         * Results were published in time
+        * Timestamps are within the voting period
         * My vote was included
         * My voter was included and the signature valid
         * Count of voters matches count of votes
+        * Optional whole-result validation rules:
+          * All voter signatures are valid
+          * All voter's match valid registrants
+          * Equal number of voters and votes
     * Failed verifications could add
         * Receipt given
         * Evidence of other peers not succeeding